 Setup.
 For our experiments, we used 101 methods (written in C#) from nine open-source projects and from solutions to 13 programming tasks on the Rosetta Code repository.
-A complete list of the methods used in our evaluation can be found at https://www.dropbox.com/s/axw5miwh5umzywz/appendix.html.
-We selected only methods for which Pex can automatically (that is, without user-provided factories) produce at least one test case that passes the method's parameter validation.
+A complete list of the methods used in our evaluation can be found in Christakis' Ph.D. thesis [11].
+We selected only methods for which Pex can automatically (that is, without user-provided factories) produce at least one test case that passes the method's parameter validation (between 1 and 25 methods per project or task).

 In Clousot, we enabled all checks, set the warning level to the maximum, and disabled all inference options.
 In Pex, we set the maximum number of branches, conditions, and execution tree nodes to 100,000, and the maximum number of concrete runs to 30.
+Without any instrumentation, 61 methods reach this maximum number of runs, and 35 are tested exhaustively, which gives an indication of the complexity of the selected methods.

 In our experiments, we allowed up to 4 test interrupts per method under test when these are caused by tryfirst statements (see Sect.
 3.3).
 We experimented with different such bounds (1, 2, 4, and 8) on 25 methods from the suite of 101 methods.
-We found that, for an upper bound of 4 for the number of allowed interrupts per method, DSE strikes a good balance between testing time and the number of detected bugs.
+For an upper bound of 4 for the number of allowed interrupts per method, DSE strikes a good balance between testing time and the number of detected bugs.